 If you don’t feel your trader or engineer is taking appropriate measures, particularly if you have sick or vulnerable people in your household, you may need to refuse entry to your home.

-What to do if you have work booked during the lockdown?
+What to do if you have work booked?

-If you have a project booked during this timeframe that hasn’t started yet, consider:
+If you have a project booked in the next few months that hasn’t started yet, consider: